Last Updated on

 Reasons to Sterilise Baby Bottles

 Babies are vulnerable to the outer environment from the moment they make their entry into this world.
-Below are some of the reasons that will tell you why you need to sterilise the baby bottles:
+Below are some of the reasons why it is important to sterilise baby bottles:

 - Harmful microorganisms are deposited on the bottle.
-Entry of these bacteria and viruses in your baby’s body can result in vomiting and diarrhoea in your baby.
+If these bacteria and viruses enter your baby’s body, they can lead to vomiting and diarrhoea in your baby.
 Hence, it is necessary to sterilise bottles before feeding them.

 - The water that you get at home may be contaminated and contain disease-causing microbes.
-So, you should sterilise bottles without forgetting.
+So, you should sterilise bottles without fail.

-It is crucial that utmost care is taken of what goes into their mouth, as the mouth is the primary entry point to the body.
+It is crucial that utmost care is taken of what goes into your baby’s mouth, as the mouth is the primary entry point to the body.
 Sterilisation helps kill these microbes and cleans your bottle thoroughly.

-Sterilisation is the process of killing microbes that may be clinging to the surface of the bottles, lids, teats, pacifiers, etc. Sterilisation can be done through methods like boiling, steaming, or even putting the bottle in a microwave.
+Sterilisation is the process of killing microbes that may be clinging to the surface of the bottles, lids, teats, pacifiers, etc. Sterilisation can be done through methods like boiling, steaming, or even putting the bottle in a microwave or bottle steriliser machine.
 All the methods above are equally effective, and you can choose your mode of sterilisation based on personal preference and availability.

-[Also Read: Effective Ways to Sterlize Baby Bottle]
+[Also Read: Effective Ways to Sterlise Baby Bottle]